Skip to main content

 See the full list of Medical Codes available in TORTUS here

-Can I copy the content to the Clinical Record?
+Can I save the content to the Clinical Record?

 Can it transcribe accents?